-Where Cloud ML Engine fits in the ML workflow
+Where AI Platform fits in the ML workflow

 The diagram below gives a high-level overview of the stages in an ML workflow.
-The blue-filled boxes indicate where Cloud ML Engine provides managed services and APIs:
+The blue-filled boxes indicate where AI Platform provides managed services and APIs:

-As the diagram indicates, you can use Cloud ML Engine to manage the following stages in the ML workflow:
+As the diagram indicates, you can use AI Platform to manage the following stages in the ML workflow:

 Train an ML model on your data: